NijiaW/LLM-Dating-Advice/README.md

 ```

 ### Training
 Here we plan to fine-tune a Llama2-7B Model using the pre-trained parameters from [NousResearch/Llama-2-7b-chat-hf](https://huggingface.co/NousResearch/Llama-2-7b-chat-hf).
-We chose not use Meta's Llama2 version to avoid Meta's approval delay.
 To fit the model into limited memory, we set up the 4 bits quantization.
 ```sh
 autotrain llm --train \
 --project_name <Your Project Name> \